What is a Credit Analyst?

 Unbeknownst to college graduates, the work environment of a credit analyst is rather robust, particularly for entry-level analysts.
 Credit analysts typically work an average 40-hour work schedule, but managers work far more hours, arriving very early in the morning and leaving late in the evening.

 Credit analysts often work in banks and conduct face-to-face interviews with investors, but an increasing number of credit analysts actually work online, conducting conferences with potential clients hundreds of miles away.
-Technology has provided careers in financial analysis the ability to conduct business almost anywhere as a matter of fact.
+Technology has provided careers in financial analysis the ability to conduct business almost anywhere.